Quick answer

 What happens if I get caught tattooing without a license?
 You face fines, potential misdemeanor charges, and a shutdown order.
 It also makes it harder to get licensed later.
 The state tracks violations, and a history of unlicensed work raises red flags on future applications.

 How often do I need to renew my license?
-Both individual and establishment licenses renew annually.
+That’s set by your city, since the license is municipal — many run annually, but confirm the cycle with your local clerk.
 Don’t wait until the last minute.
 Start your renewal process at least 30 days before expiration.

 Do I need insurance to operate a tattoo studio?
 State law doesn’t explicitly mandate it, but operating without insurance is reckless.
 One lawsuit from a bad reaction or infection claim could bankrupt you.
 Most landlords require proof of general liability before they’ll hand over the keys.